Hard Water · El Cajon, CA

 El Cajon water

-What hard water looks like in El Cajon
+What hard water treatment looks like in El Cajon

 El Cajon's 20-to-28 gpg hardness plus 100-to-110-degree summers is the worst combination in the county for appliance damage.
 Scale insulates water heater heating elements so they run longer and hotter to reach temperature, shortening tank life from 12-plus years to 6 or 8.
 Showerhead ports calcify and close off within months.
 Dishwashers leave white residue on every load regardless of detergent choice.
 Treating the water at the main line before it reaches those appliances is the only thing that stops the problem.
 The free in-home test measures your exact hardness level, which can vary by section of the city depending on which Helix Water District source blend is running.

-What's included in hard water in El Cajon?
+What's included in hard water solutions in El Cajon?

 • Free in-home water test measuring hardness in grains per gallon, not a vague "hard" or "soft" label